Essiga/GlobalKeylogger/README.md

 ![img_2.png](img_2.png)\
 The blue pause button indicates that it is currently paused and can be resumed via right click and 'Resume'

+The program will only run once logged into the user account, it will not run on the lock screen.\
+When hovering over the tray icon it will show the amount of keystrokes logged in the current session.

 ## Logging

 A .csv file is created next to the executable with the name keylog_<timestamp>.csv